-This is to certify that is not physically able to pa articipate in normal physical activities , for the following reason: (Include statement of an y known allergies, especially as to medications.) · · · · · · · · · · · · · · · · · · · Date: Signature of Physician: M.D.
+This is to certify that is not physically able to participate in normal physical activities, for the following] reason: is not physically able to participate in (Include statement of any known allergies, Date: Signature Sign gnature of Physician: M.D.
 Street City State

+GALVESTON COLLEGE Health Data Form

-GALVESTON COLLEGE NOTE: Associate degree nursing, Allied health occupations, Marine Tech- nology, and Licensed vocational nursing candidates must request Health Data Form special physical examination form from registrar's office.
+NOTE: Associate Degree Nursing, Associated Health Occupations, and Vocational Nursing candidates must request special physical examination form from registrar's office.